Have you seen our exciting new library? Click below to see some photos!

 Celebrating Achievements in Reading and Writing:

-At Gade Valley, we encourage the children to read at home at least five times a week.
-When the children have read five times, there are given a Willy Wonka Golden Ticket which is then put into an exciting weekly draw.
+At Gade Valley, we encourage the pupils to read at home at least five times a week.
+When the pupils have read five times, there are given a Willy Wonka Golden Ticket which is then put into an exciting weekly draw.
 The EYFS/KS1 and KS2 winners are announced during our weekly sharing assembly and are presented with a delicious Wonka Bar by none other than Willy Wonka and his Oompa Loompas!

-At Gade Valley, we also encourage children to work hard to improve their continuous cursive handwriting.
+At Gade Valley, we also encourage pupils to work hard to improve their continuous cursive handwriting.
 Neat handwriting is rewarded with stamps in exercise books, handwriting certificates and pen licences (in KS2) which are celebrated during our weekly sharing assembly.

 Promoting Reading for Pleasure: